 Nomination Procedure

 Anyone can nominate a tree for inclusion in the Nebraska Champion Trees Register.
 Nominations are accepted year-around but are only measured during the field season (May-August).
-If you have measured a possible Champion Tree and its total points are somewhat close to or larger than the current Champion for that species, please complete the nominations online.
+If you have measured a possible Champion Tree and its total points are somewhat close to or larger than the current Champion for that species, please complete the nomination form.

 - Attach photographs of the bark, twigs, and leaves if possible.
 Photos that show the tree in its entirety are also very helpful.